chaoss/augur/docs/source/getting-started/using-augur/command-line-interface/logging.rst

 Example usage::

-  # to stop the server and workers
+  # to print path to logs directory
   $ augur logging directory

   # successful output looks like: